SiddharthShyniben/community-health/README.md

 - Contains more than just templates.
 General advice, guidelines and more!
 - Contains README, CONTRIBUTING, and more coming soon!
 - Highly annotated.
-Annotation makes up **an average of 47.87%** of the file.
+Annotation makes up **an average of 47.87%** of lines.
 - Clean and concise.

 ## Usage